-The latest book from Mark Schaefer is a must read for content marketers.
-The Content Code: Six essential strategies to ignite your content, your marketing, and your business is based on a wealth of research and data.
+The latest book from Mark Schaefer is a must read for content marketers. is based on a wealth of research and data.
 Mark gets under the skin of why some content ignites and is shared widely, whilst other content languishes and remains unloved.
 He also provides practical advice on how to develop a content strategy and ensure your content is shareable.

 People share content for many reasons but it is according to Mark, a process that is “inexorably linked to self-image, caring for others and even compassion for an author or brand.”
 Mark continues “It’s an astonishingly intimate experience, a precious symbol of trust and communion.”

 Content transmission and sharing argues Mark is a mix of art, science and a little mathematical magic.
 There are six factors to cracking this content code, namely:

 Yep, the acronym spells out Badass.